SMI/StructuredReports/doc/annotation_service_API.md

 All fields except "terms[q]" are optional (omit them rather than trying to provide a default value, so that the API itself can choose a suitable default value).

+The query terms for negation, experiencer and temporality should not be specified unless necessary.
+In particular note the difference between `negation=Negated`, which means that the query term must be present in a negative context, vs the term not being mentioned in the document.

 The returnFields typically is only used for returning the SOPInstanceUID but if more than one field is requested then each row in the results will have an array of the